Cleared her throat like a paper cutter.

 Ended it with an apocryphal one:

-She carried us cousins on her shoulders.
+She carried us cousins on her shoulders to keep us dry.
 Bent a knee to let down one and the other and the other again.

-Onto the big front porches the houses all seemed to have back then.
+Onto the big front porches all our houses had back then.

-Sparrows and a crow in the faculty parking lot.
+August 28.2021: Sparrows and a crow in the faculty parking lot.
 Petty drama over a fast food bag.
 The sparrows peck.
 The crow paces, outnumbered.
+Old-man legs sticking out of knicker pants.
+Bony feet he has to lift like snowshoes.